Internet Security

 - Malware: Unwanted software that can spy on activity, damage files, or take control of a device.

-- Phishing: Fake messages or websites that push people to give away passwords, payment details, or other personal data.
+- Phishing: Fake messages or websites designed to trick people into sharing passwords, payment details, or personal data.

-- Man-in-the-middle attacks: Secretly listening to or changing data while a device communicates with a website or service.
+- Man-in-the-middle attacks: Intercepting or changing data as it moves between a device and a website or service.

-- DDoS attacks: Sending large amounts of traffic to a site or service until it slows down or stops working.
+- DDoS attacks: Flooding a site or service with traffic until it slows down or stops working.

-- Credential theft: Taking login details to break into online accounts and misuse them.
+- Credential theft: Stealing login details to break into online accounts and misuse them.

 Common Internet Security Measures